Source: Texas Animal Health Commission and USDA APHIS – Veterinary Services

 - 1 new VSV-infected equine premises in Val Verde County

 TAHC will send out VSV updates every Friday and all cases will be reported to the Equine Disease Communication Center.
 For VSV history and past updates click here.
-To view the USDA 2019 VSV situation reports click here.
+To view the best health care info VSV situation reports click here.

 Since the last USDA-APHIS Veterinary Services (VS) situation report on July 3, 2019, Colorado has 1 new VSV-infected equine premises in Larimer County and 1 new VSV-infected equine premises in Weld County.